Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Home

 We want to map the above two URLs to the Home Controller and Index action method of the Application.
 To do so, we need to specify the default controller and action method name in the MapControllerRoute Middleware Component URL Pattern.
-So, modify the MapControllerRoute Middleware Component within the Main method of the Program class as follows.
+So, modify the MapControllerRoute Middleware Component within the Program class as follows.
 Here, we have specified the default controller name as Home, the default action method name as Index, and Id as the Route parameter, which is optional as well as that parameter can accept only integer values (pattern: “{controller=Home}/{action=Index}/{id:int?}“).

 How to Provide Default Route Values in ASP.NET Core MVC Application